Amvrosiivka: History

-On July 15, 2014, two Ukrainian soldiers were killed and eight wounded when Amvrosiivka was hit by several "Grad" rockets.
+With the start of the Russo-Ukrainian War, on 15 July 2014, two Ukrainian soldiers were killed and eight wounded when Amvrosiivka was hit by several "Grad" rockets.
+On 24 August 2014, the city was occupied by Russian paratroopers, supported by 250 armoured vehicles and artillery pieces.

-On August 18, 2022, during the Russian invasion of Ukraine, a large Russian ammunition store in Amvrosiivka was attacked causing many explosions and fires that burned for several hours.
+On 18 August 2022, during the Russian invasion of Ukraine, a large Russian ammunition store in Amvrosiivka was attacked causing many explosions and fires that burned for several hours.
 After 2:30 am local time, there were "massive explosions [followed by] multiple secondary detonations."